 - When radiation is given it passes through the skin to reach the area to be treated.
 Skin problems are an expected side effect for people who receive radiation therapy.
-The skin might become dry, itchy, red or darker in color and sometimes peel or weep. - Depending on the dose of therapy, you will not lose hair except to the area that is receiving treatment.
+The skin might become dry, itchy, red or darker in color and sometimes peel or weep. - Advise the technologist if you notice any skin dryness, itching, tenderness, redness or breakdown...